iAverages/code-to-pdf/README.md

 # code-to-pdf

-Converts all files within a directory and places them within a single PDF.
+Converts all files within a directory and places file contents within a single PDF.